Learn how to configure a connection for retrieving files from or delivering files to an FTP server.

 Protocol: Select an option from the drop-down list.
 Note: Connect will not validate FTPS server certificates; it will accept all certificates.

-Max connections: Set the maximum number of connections that the server will allow.
+Max connections: Set the maximum number of connections that the server allows.

-Authentication: Enter the username and password required to log on to the FTP server.
-(If anonymous access is allowed it is often sufficient to specify Anonymous as the username and an email address as the password.)
+Authentication: Enter the username and password required to access the FTP server.
+If anonymous access is allowed it is often sufficient to specify Anonymous as the username and an email address as the password.

 Port: The default port number varies depending on your choice of FTP protocol.